Home HEALTH How Long is an 8k?

 How Many Miles is an 8K?

 It is common to wonder how long an 8K race is, especially if you are a beginner in running and want to try a longer distance.
-To answer the question, “How many miles is an 8K?” the distance is equivalent to 4.97 miles or 8 kilometers.
+To answer the question, “How many miles is an 8K?” the distance is equivalent to 4.97 miles or 8 kilometres.
 It is important to note that the distance may vary depending on the course, but an 8K race will generally be around this distance.
 As you prepare for race day, knowing the distance you will be tackling is helpful, so you can set achievable goals and pace yourself accordingly.

 Tips for race day success